apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 To workaround this, you can manually annotate the closure with `@Sendable.` This will prevent the compiler from inferring `MainActor` isolation.
-Because the compiler now knows actor isolation could change, it will require at await at the callsite.
+Because the compiler now knows actor isolation could change, it will require a task at the callsite and an await in the task.

 ```swift
 @MainActor